skyline130/stat528resources/README.md

 # News

- - We will go over midterm and some HW4 solutions on Tuesday, March 21st.
+ - LMM notes posted.
- - Solutions to midterm and HW4 are posted.
+ - Homework is posted and it is due on April 7th at 11:59 PM.

 ## Good Habits